ashu6783/ashu6783/README.md

 - 🎓 **College**: Pursuing my Bachelor's degree in **Electronics and Communication Enginnering (ECE)** at **Indian Institiute of Information Technology, Ranchi  (IIIT R **,
 - 🌟 **Graduation Year**: 2022-2026
 - 🏠 **Native Place**: Lakhimpur-Kheri, Uttar Pradesh,India
-- 💻 Skilled in the **MERN stack** (MongoDB, Express.js, React.js, Node.js), with a focus on building efficient and scalable applications lavaraging AI in them.
+- 💻 Skilled in the **MERN stack** (MongoDB, Express.js, React.js, Node.js), with a focus on building efficient and scalable applications and lavaraging AI in them.
 - 🚀 I enjoy solving challenges and exploring innovative technologies to create impactful solutions.